wenhongg/starter.django-react/README.md

 ## For Production

-In the Dockerfile, uncomment the line `ADD . /var/www` .
+1. In the Dockerfile, uncomment the line `ADD . /var/www` .
 This ensures the contents of the directory is copied into the container.
-Modify ONLY the request URLs from React; change them from `localhost:8000/django/a/b/c` to `your-server.com/django/a/b/c`.
+2. Modify ONLY the request URLs from React; change them from `localhost:8000/django/a/b/c` to `your-server.com/django/a/b/c`.
+3. Modify .env files accordingly.

 # Note